 This book also contains a small essay on El Dia de Los Muertos, The Day of The Dead celebration which I have visited several times.

-Douglas Steakley is a widely recognized photographer from Carmel Valley, California.
-He received a Master of Fine Arts degree from Indian University and became a jewelry designer for many years.
-His interest in travel let him to pursue photography and in 1993, he became a full time photographer.
-His distinct images range from the Monterey Peninsula where he lives, to many international destinations where he enjoys traveling.
-Two large format books featuring his color photography have been published: Pacific Light, Images of The Monterey Peninsula, in 2000 and Big Sur and Beyond, The Legacy of The Big Sur Land Trust, in 2001.
-Pacific Light won an Honorable Mention from the National Outdoor Book Awards in 2001.
-A third book, A Photographer’s Guide To The California Coast, was published in 2005 by Countryman Press.
-Doug is currently working on a fourth book, which is tentatively titled Monterey County Wild.
+Doug Steakley is a widely recognized photographer from Carmel Valley, California.
+He received a Master of Fine Arts degree from Indiana University and his interest in adventure travel led him to pursue photography full time.
+His distinct images range from the Monterey Peninsula in California where he lives, to many international destinations where he enjoys traveling.
+Four books of his photography have been published: Pacific Light, Images of The Monterey Peninsula, in 2000, and Big Sur and Beyond, The Legacy of The Big Sur Land Trust, in 2001.
+Two later books were published by Countryman Press: A Photographer’s Guide To The California Coast, in 2005, and Photographing Big Sur in 2011.
+Doug supports and works closely with several land preservation groups and a variety of his images have been published in annual reports and in many other related publications.
+In 2003, he received the Ansel Adams Award from The Sierra Club for his conservation photography.

 The Hidden Architecture of Big Sur Text by Lisa Crawford Watson Photography By Doug Steakley Published September 19, 2012